devon-wolf/node-typescript-base/README.md

 - Set up your environment variables in a `.env` file.
 The included `.env-example` has a generic DATABASE_URL included and assigns PORT to 7890.
 Change these as needed in your `.env`.
 The `dotenv` module configuration is handled in the scripts, so you can simply refer to `process.env.SOME_VARIABLE` wherever needed without importing the module.

 - To check that everything has been configured correctly, I recommend running the tests (see scripts above).
-There is a single example test that should pass, but if you can't get it to pass on a fresh install then there is likely something off in how I've configured this. **Please let me know!** Feel free to open issues or PRs for this or anything else that seems fishy.
+There is a set of 'health-check' tests that should pass out of the box, but if you can't get it to pass on a fresh install then there is likely something off in how I've configured this. **Please let me know!** Feel free to open issues or PRs for this or anything else that seems fishy.

-- If the test passes, run one of the start scripts and make sure it starts up correctly - once the server is successfully running you'll see a console log indicating what port it's listening on.
+- If the tests pass, run one of the start scripts and make sure it starts up correctly - once the server is successfully running you'll see a console log indicating what port it's listening on.
 If it doesn't work on the first try, try again - there are some quirks with how the TypeScript transpilation happens and I'm not confident I've worked them all out, but once the `/dist` folder has been created the start scripts should work just fine.

 - The `/dist` folder gets created the first time `tsc` runs, which may happen as a result of several scripts.
 It is included in the `.gitignore` list, so if you need to include your transpiled code in the repo where this will be uploaded (e.g. for deployment) you will want to remove it from the `.gitignore`.